-a.
+- a.
 Interim Suspensions (Individual Student).
-Interim suspensions may be imposed based upon the following:

-- The student poses an ongoing threat of disruption of, or interference with, the normal operations of the University; - The student poses a threat of causing physical harm to others or of placing others in fear of imminent danger; - The student poses a threat of causing significant property damage; - The student threatens the safety or well-being of the campus community; - The student has been charged with a violation of the University's Illegal Drugs and Alcohol policy; or - The student has been charged with sexual misconduct, domestic violence, dating violence or sexual stalking.
+Interim suspensions may be imposed based upon the following: - The student poses an ongoing threat of disruption of, or interference with, the normal operations of the University; The student poses a threat of causing physical harm to others or of placing others in fear of imminent danger; The student poses a threat of causing significant property damage; - The student threatens the safety or well-being of the campus community; - The student has been charged with a violation of the University's Illegal Drugs and Alcohol policy; or - The student has been charged with sexual misconduct, domestic violence, dating violence, or stalking.
+Interim actions governed by the Prohibited Sexual Conduct Policy must also meet the requirements of the Interim Action provision of that policy.